 Image credit: Pororo Park Singapore

 Pororo Park’s indoor playground revolves around Pororo the penguin himself, and his different cartoon friends in the themed forest playground.
 Special facilities here include a jungle gym, ball pits, and a bouncy castle.
-There’s also a mini supermarket where children can play pretend buying and cooking food, a Pororo Express Train ride, and theatre where Pororo and Friends will perform their live shows.
+There’s a mini supermarket where children can play pretend chef, before hopping on board the Pororo Express Train ride for a ride.

-Read our article on free water playgrounds here.
+Read our article on free water playgrounds in Singapore.

-18. Cultivate a love for reading at Singapore’s public libraries
+38. Cultivate a love for reading at public libraries

-The new library@habourfront gives you a panoramic view of the sea, with deck chairs laid out for you take in the great view as you read.
-Your child will also get to join in on the paper crafting activities and word puzzles in the children’s corner.
+At Sports Hub Library, kids can play giant chess a la Harry Potter and the Sorcerer’s Stone.
+Else, library@habourfront gives you a panoramic view of the sea, with deck chairs laid out for you to take in the great view as you read.

-Read our article on the coolest library features in Singapore here.
+Read our article on child-friendly features at public libraries.

 Image credit: @moon_nk

-DIY pancakes!
+DIY pancakes.
 Need we say more?
 Slappy Cakes lets you and your kiddo choose from a wide range of batters for your pancakes, which you can squeeze out into your desired shapes with a nozzle bottle.
-Toppings like chocolate sprinkles and fruits can be added on to your creations.
-Not only will your kids be well-amused, you can consider breakfast settled for the day.
+Toppings like chocolate sprinkles and fruits can be added to your creations.
+Not only will your kids be well-amused, but you can also consider breakfast settled for the day.